devicetree-org/devicetree-specification/source/device-bindings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Network devices based on the IEEE 802.3 collections of LAN standards
-(collectively referred to as Ethernet) may be represented in the device
+(collectively referred to as Ethernet) may be represented in the devicetree
-tree using following properties, in addition to properties specified of
+using following properties, in addition to properties specified of
 the network device class.

 The properties listed in this section augment the properties listed in